 - Minimally disruptive to your business compared to procuring and supporting a completely new solution.

-Don’t get me wrong; we sell and support both pure cloud and on premise, but it’s always horses for courses.
+Don’t misunderstand us; we sell and support both pure cloud, hybrid cloud and on-premise solutions, but it’s always horses for courses.
+Business requirements are not solely met by seeking cloud provisioning.

 If you want to some friendly advice on what horse suits your course, please get in touch.
 You can also download this resource for some more discussion on cloud computing: ‘’Moving to the cloud: A guide to cloud business management technology’’.